cmdLP/Transcluent/README.md

 # Transcluent
-Convert photographed objects to transcluent images automaticly.
+Converting photographed objects to transcluent images automaticly without cutting out the object by hand.
 You need multiple Photos with different backgrounds.

+##bw_to_rgba.py

-The script bw_to_rgba.py converts two images to a new transcluent image.
+The script converts two images to a new transcluent image.
 It interprets the input-images as if they are made with a black and a white background.

 ```